For visiting anglers tickets MUST BE PURCHASED PRIOR TO FISHING from:

 Closure dates will be given nearer the time.

 The Parish Council has had concerns for a while about the group of non-Native White Poplar trees in the corner of the Fishpond nearest the Holland Sports Club.
 These were planted over 30 years ago as part of other restoration works carried out at the pond.
 We recently commissioned a report from an Arboricultural Consultant who’s advice is that we take these trees down because of concerns about their stablility.
 We propose to replace them with more suitable Native species of Oak, Field Maple, Rowan and Alder which have a much higher nature conservation value supporting a much wider variety of other wildlife.
-It is intended to take the trees down during the February Half Term to minimise any risk to members of the public.
+It is intended to take the trees down during the February Half Term (17-21 February) to minimise any risk to members of the public.
+Temporary footpath diversions will be in place.
 The full tree report and the replacement planting plan can be viewed here.